What Are the Benefits of Local SEO?

 1. Better Online Visibility

-Many of the activities associated with local SEO will not only help you to improve your visibility in local search results but also help you to build better online visibility overall.
+Many of the activities associated with local SEO will help you improve your visibility in local search results and build better overall online visibility.

 Citation building, for example, is a staple of local SEO activity.
 This involves building mentions of your company’s name, its physical address (ideally including zip code), and phone number via directory listings, social media profiles, and online review platforms.